 To really see success with your product suggestions, there's an integral part of the formula: customer delight.
-When you can convince your customer that your suggestions are for their benefit, then you can master the art of upselling and cross-selling.
-So, how can you go about doing that?
+When you can convince your customer that your suggestions are for their benefit, you can master the art of upselling and cross-selling.
+But how exactly do you go about doing that?

 Upsell vs. Cross-Sell